ArchNemSyS/USP_Docroot/README.md

 Most IDEs have the ability to work with makefile projects and therefore this is a convenient way to integrate the usp workflow into your IDE of choice.

+Please note make doesn't support spaces in path/filenames and at present this build system ignores dependence's, ie if you change a header the sources that use it will not be flagged for a rebuild by make.

 # Setup
 Firstly download and install [ULib/UServer](https://github.com/stefanocasazza/ULib/wiki/Getting-Started-With-ULib) you can skip the configuration steps and use (tweak) the configuration included in the template.